 - Donate to the Mental Health Legal Rights Fund DRC Needs Your Help in its Community Integration Lawsuit.
 Please help support the Mental Health Legal Rights Fund Make a donation Make a Donation

-- The RAP Sheet Fall 2012: Inclusive Education The RAP Sheet Spring 2013: A System in Crisis
+- The RAP Sheet Fall 2012: Inclusive Education The RAP Sheet Fall 2013: The Power of Speaking Out

 - NH Allies in Self Advocacy Network Allies in Self Advocacy is a network of advocacy groups and statewide organizations brought together to strengthen and enhance self advocacy efforts in New Hampshire.
-Allies in Self Advocacy May Self Advocacy conference: Learn it!
-Live it!
-Love it!
+Allies in Self Advocacy Advocate NH

 - Important hearing decision supporting the right to live in the community Important "Choices for Independence" hearing decision